RegularFriend/Grassdancer_StyleGuide/README.markdown

 ## GameManager & Services

-Grassdancer only has one singleton titled GameManager, which contains a variety of Services.
-These services can be referenced by other scripts independantly of one another and function as modular parts of the singleton.
+Grassdancer only has one singleton, called 'GameManager', which contains a variety of Services.
+These services can be referenced by other scripts independently of one another and function as modular parts of the singleton.
 The purpose of this is to have a system that only uses one singleton but is still highly modular and efficient.

 ### Accessing a Service